 The MacBook Pro is a very different beast.

 The MacOS-based laptop comes in 13.3-inch and 16-inch sizes.
-Compared to the iPad Pro, those larger dimensions mean the weight increases too, tipping the scales at 3.1 pounds and 4.3 pounds, respectively.
+Compared to the iPad Pro, those larger dimensions mean the weight increases, too, tipping the scales at 3.1 pounds and 4.3 pounds, respectively.

 Unfortunately, neither device allows much in the way of modularity or component changes after purchase.
 While that may be unsurprising for a tablet, it’s slightly more unusual for a laptop.
-Changing any component in a MacBook Pro, from the memory to the SSD, is a pretty involved task requiring various tools and plenty of patience.
+Changing any component in a MacBook Pro, from the memory to the solid-state drive, is a pretty involved task requiring various tools and plenty of patience.